Savićević inspires late win for Yugoslavia

 The most eye-catching thing about the French line-up was without doubt the inclusion of Jean Tigana, the brilliant midfielder who had not played for the national team since June 1987.
 He had been recalled here by Platini to boost the French team, whose pride had been abased in Cyprus.
 Perhaps his presence could lift the team to some of its former glory?
-With Tigana in the team, Platini paired him with Sauzée and Dib in midfield, and omitted Passi.
+The decision to recall Tigana was not met with approval by all members of the squad however; experienced players Bats and Amoros criticised Platini’s choice which they felt implied a retrogression for the team.
+Anyway, Tigana went straight into the first team line-up as the pivot of the midfield, pairing up with Sauzée and Dib in the half-spaces.

 There were more changes in the attacking department from Platini, who here appears to have preferred in-form striker Stéphane Paille to Jean-Pierre Papin (sitting on the substitutes bench).
 Platini’s line-up also gave left winger Christian Perez his first cap for France after impressing for PSG.
 On the right hand side, Jean-Marc Ferreri would receive his 27th cap, but the first in the qualification so far.

 |1 Tomislav Ivković

 |3 Predrag Spasić